semihsalihoglu-uw/cs848-fall-2024/README.md

   very technical core query processing algorithms in Datalog.
 - Resource description framework (RDF) systems, which are based on the RDF data model and the backbone of applications that use datasets that are nowadays referred to as "knowledge graphs".
-We will discuss the applications of RDF systems to AI, specifically symbolic AI, and do exercises in in automatic logical inferences systems can do in AI.
+We will discuss the applications of RDF systems to AI, specifically symbolic AI, and do exercises in automatic logical inferences that RDF systems can do.
 - Property graph DBMSs, which are one of the most widely used database management systems that propose a direct graph model instead of tabular model.
 We will discuss several core architectural principles of developing property graph DBMSs and do exercises in graph querying.

-As part of these systems, we will cover two additional topics:
-1. Limits of inference, some core undecidability results and core reasoning algorithms: This is a topic that is very fundamental to symbolic AI and systems based on
-RDF and Datalog.
-2. Retrieval augmented generation (RAG) systems: This is very popular technique (though at this point speculative) for improving the accuracy of LLM-based question and answering systems.
-RAG is the technique of retrieving a set of relevant document chunks or structured records to answer a question.
-Many people are experimenting with using either an RDF or property graph database when building RAG applications.
-I suggest this as a possible project topic as well to do build a modern AI-application using a beyond relational system.

 The seminar is based on weekly paper readings and student presentations, discussions, a term project, and several simple assignments that will give students a chance to work with